LaurentTardif/bibliography/devops/ansible/src/site/markdown/ansible.md

 * ansible_host
     The name of the Docker container to connect to.
 * ansible_user
-    The user name to operate within the container.
+    The username  to operate within the container.
 The user must exist inside the container.
 * ansible_become
     If set to true the become_user will be used to operate within the container.
 * ansible_docker_extra_args